Shahriar-Samir/Bi-Cycle-Store-Server/readme.md

 - Update single bicycle data.
 - Delete bicycle data.
 - Order a bicycle.
-- Get the sum of revenue of all orders
+- Get the sum of revenue of all orders.
 - Displays validation, 404, and other errors when incorrect data is entered in the input fields.

 ## Steps to Run the Project on Your Local Machine